Skip Navigation

 Professor Campbell established the United Kingdom’s first fetal medicine department at King’s College School of Medicine and Dentistry, as well as and the first early human development unit.
 He established a major ultrasound referral center, which produced the first studies on fetal echocardiography.
 He and his colleagues delineated normal fetal growth parameters, and were the first in the UK to conduct fetal Doppler flow studies.
 He recently introduced 3D ultrasound scanning to the UK, and set up the first 4D ultrasound clinic.
 The list of his historic accomplishments goes on and on.

 Professor Campbell is an associate at the Create Health Centre for Reproduction and Advanced Technology in London.
-He is also professor emeritus at St. George's Hospital Medical School in London, where he previously served as academic head of the Department of Obstetrics and Gynaecology.
+He is also Professor Emeritus at St. George's Hospital Medical School in London, where he previously served as academic head of the Department of Obstetrics and Gynaecology.

 Professor Campbell received a bachelor of medicine and bachelor of surgery (MBChB) from Glasgow University, a Doctor of Science (D.Sc.) from London University, and an honorary Doctor of Medicine (M.D.) from Lund University.
 He is a fellow of the Royal College of Obstetricians and Gynaecologists and an honorary fellow of The American College of Obstetricians and Gynecologists.